RoyTuesday/tetrelementis/README.md

 ## Version History

+:large_blue_diamond: **1.150 : 30 Mar 2016 -** High score is now saved in local storage, and returning users will find their high score is loaded into the page.
+Players can also reset their high score, if desired.

-:large_blue_diamond: **1.100 : 28 Mar 2016 -** Add controls to rotate the tetromino both clockwise and counter-clockwise.
+:small_red_triangle_down: **1.100 : 28 Mar 2016 -** Add controls to rotate the tetromino both clockwise and counter-clockwise.
 Button controls now more closely resemble keyboard keys.

 :small_red_triangle_down: **1.000 : 06 Mar 2016 -** Add three game modes: Marathon, Fixed Level, and Pentathlon.